Confocal families of plane algebraic curves: Classical preliminaries

 The \emph{class} of a plane curve is the number of tangents that can be drawn to the curve from a general point.
 Equivalently, the class is the degree of the dual curve.
 Consider a real curve of class $c$.
 Then $c$ tangents can typically be drawn to the curve from $p_+$ and $p_-$.
 These isotropic tangents will intersect in $c^2$ points.
 If such a tangent from $p_+$ is given by $x+iy=(a+ib)z$, then $x-iy=(a-ib)z$ is a tangent from $p_-$.
 These two tangents intersect in a real point $(a:b:1)$, so there are $c$ real foci.
 There are no more than $c$ real foci, for no tangent from $p_\pm$ can contain more than one real point.
 Hence a curve of class $c$ has in general $c$ real and $c^2-c$ unreal foci \cite{Hi}*{p.~69}.

 The number $c$ of real foci will be decreased if the curve is tangent to the line at infinity or passes through the circular points.
-(More information how the number of real loci decreases can be found in \cite{Ri}.)
+Another possible drop occurs when a double tangent of the curve passes through one of the circular points.
+(More information how the number of real foci decreases can be found in \cite{Ri}.)